sdevalapurkar/sdevalapurkar.github.io/README.md

-# personal-website
+# Old Personal Website

-Personal Profile Website for displaying projects and other personal information, made from scratch using HTML and CSS (and Formspree)
+Personal Profile Website for displaying projects and other personal information, made from scratch using HTML and CSS (and Formspree) - no longer maintained

 ## TODO